For eating ice coupes I always go to Venezia.

 Italian ice-maker Giovanni Olivo and his lovely family from Italy are here for the season (March – Oct/Nov).
 They offer delicious ‘old fashioned’ ice cream.
-You can sit in or out on their terrace in front of the shop or just buy a scoop to go at the open window.
+You can sit in or out on their terrace in front of the shop or just buy a scoop to-go at the open window.

-When I sit indoors, my favorite choice is the small sorbet coupe with a cappuccino on the side.
+My favorite choice is the small sorbet coupe with a cappuccino on the side.
 You’ll find the traditional selection of ice creams (including sugar free ones) here and Italian specialties such as Cassata, Spaghetti ice and Tiramisu.

 Rotterdam based Dutch writer Ernst van der Kwast wrote The Ice maker (in Dutch, translated in German and English).
 The story is partly staged around the Eendrachtsplein with the Poetry Festival HQ and Venezia Icecream shop.
-A good read, but don’t ask Giovanni or his family about details in the book, as it’s all pure fiction ;).
+A good read, but don’t ask Giovanni or his family about details in the book, as it’s pure fiction 😉